svylabs/LiquidAX/WHITEPAPER.md

 This mechanism ensures that liquidation only takes place when deemed necessary by market participants, with transparent and open bidding determining the outcome.

-# Redemption Auction Mechanism
+# Redemption

-In addition to the existing borrowing and liquidation features, LiquidAX introduces a redemption auction mechanism.
-This new mechanism allows stablecoin holders to redeem their stablecoins for collateral in a decentralized and market-driven manner.

-## User-Defined Origination Fees

-Borrowers can now specify their own origination fees when locking collateral into the LiquidAX protocol, with a minimum baseline set by the system.
-These origination fees influence the redemption process, as users with lower origination fees have their collateral prioritized for redemption.
-This feature encourages borrowers to compete by setting lower fees, benefiting the entire protocol by providing a more efficient collateral management system.

 ## Redemption Auction Process

+LiquidAX introduces an oracle free redemption auction mechanism that allows stablecoin holders to redeem their stablecoins for collateral in a decentralized and market-driven manner.

-### Auction Initiation:
+### Auction Initiation

-Any user holding LiquidAX stablecoins can initiate a redemption auction by specifying a baseline price for the collateral in terms of stablecoins.
+Any stablecoin holder can initiate a redemption auction by placing a bid with the following parameters:
-This baseline price serves as the starting bid for the auction.

-### Bidding Process:

-Participants can place bids higher than the baseline price, reflecting their perception of the collateral’s value relative to the market.
-The auction remains open until there is a 15-minute period of inactivity, after which the highest bid is deemed the winner.
+- Should Redeem: A binary value (Yes/No) indicating whether the user believes redemption should occur.
+- Redeem Price: The price in stablecoins per unit of collateral that the user is willing to accept.
+- Bet: The amount of stablecoins the user is willing to wager in favor of their bid.

+Once initiated, the auction starts with a default duration of 20 minutes.

+### Dynamic Auction Prolongation

+If the leading side (either in favor or against redemption) changes during the auction, the auction duration is extended by an additional 20 minutes.
+This ensures that the auction remains active as long as participants are placing competitive bids, allowing for market-driven price discovery.

+### Winning and Losing Sides

+Winning Side: The side (redeem or anti-redeem) with the highest aggregate bets when the auction closes.

+- If the redemption side wins, the highest Redeem Price from the winning side is chosen as the final price for all participants.
+The aggregated bets by the losing side is distributed to the winning side proportionally to their own bets.
+- If the anti-redemption side wins, the auction concludes without any redemptions.

-### Redemption Execution:
+### Optional Redemption Participation

-Once the auction concludes, all redeemers exchange their stablecoins for the collateral at the winning bid price.
-The collateral corresponding to the redeemers' stablecoins is selected based on the lowest origination fees set by borrowers.

-### Fee Structure:

-Redeemers pay a redemption fee based on the difference between their bid and the winning bid.
-The closer the bid is to the final market-driven price, the lower the fee.
-A portion of these fees is redistributed to the Stability Pool to incentivize staking and provide liquidity to the protocol.
+After the conclusion of the auction, winning users have 5 minutes to change their mind about redemption at a particular price.
+Users who do not wish to redeem at the final chosen Redeem Price can opt out.
+Redemptions will be processed only for the stablecoins of users who agree to the selected price.
+If more than 67% of the stablecoins initially set for redemption are withdrawn, the redemption is aborted, and no redemptions occur and the bets are also not redistributed to the winners.

+### Auction Closure and Execution

+Once the auction concludes:

+- If Redemption Side Wins: Protocol redeems all participating stablecoin holders at the winning Redeem Price, provided they choose to redeem.
+- If Anti-Redemption Side Wins: No redemption occurs.

+The auction’s dynamic structure ensures that only when a significant portion of the community supports redemption, the process will proceed.
+The extension of auction time with leading-side changes allows for sufficient market participation, encouraging a fair and transparent price discovery mechanism.

 # Economic Incentives